fermyon/summer-of-spin/README.md

 ## Challenges

-Challenges will be added every Tuesday during our Live Code Tuesday at [Time here]
+Challenges will be added here weekly on Mondays, with the challenge starting on July 29th.
+A walkthrough video will also be released after each challenge week.

 - Challenges here